 Enjoy a full performance by the RCM Opera Studio of one of Mozart's best loved operas, directed by esteemed alumnus Sir Thomas Allen

-Students in the RCM’s Vocal & Opera faculty perform regularly in operatic performances, recitals, oratorio performances and much more.
+Students in the RCM’s Vocal & Opera faculty perform in operatic performances, recitals, oratorio performances and much more.
 They benefit from regular collaborations with our Composition and Historical Performance Faculties.
 There are also opportunities for external collaborations with production company Tête à Tête and projects with English National Opera.

 In addition to performances within the RCM, further opportunities exist for external work through our extensive contacts in the music business and the engagements offered by the RCM Creative Careers Centre.